 Differential diagnosis of dermatomyofibroma pathology

 Immunohistochemical studies may be used to exclude other spindle cell lesions.
-The lack of an expression of S-100 excludes neurofibroma and desmoplastic spindle cell naevus.
+The lack of expression of S-100 excludes neurofibroma and desmoplastic spindle cell naevus.
 Lack of epithelial membrane antigen expression excludes perineurioma.